michellevit/Amazon-Inventory-Checker/README.md

 April 2, 2022

-### Assumptions Made

-1. The input data should not be modified
-2. There are less than 1000 rows of data

 ### Description

 Each week, Amazon sends it's vendors an excel sheet which provides details on the orders it is requesting for that week.